CloudKloud/CK/README.md

 You can see the top 5 items in each table.

-And if you click the __details__ button, you can move to the _Threat Item Detail Page_ and show detail logs.
+And if you click the __details__ button, you can move to the _Threat Items Detail Page_ and show detail logs.

 _This is an EXAMPLE._